AhnafNabil/poridhi.io.intern/DevOps tips/Kubernetes/Generate Kubernetes YAMLs Easily/README.md

 Helm is a package manager for Kubernetes that helps you define, install, and upgrade even the most complex Kubernetes applications.

-It looks like `helm` is not installed on your system.
 To use Helm for generating Kubernetes YAML files, you'll need to install it first.
 Here are the steps to install Helm and create a basic Helm chart:

 ### Step 1: Install Helm